Wholesale CBD Edibles: 5 Things to Look for When Selecting a Wholesale Partner

 - Free of pesticides and other contaminants: It’s important to look for a CBD supplier that has a pure product and verifies this claim with lab results.
 Be wary when businesses don’t talk about how their hemp is grown.

-- THC-free: The last thing you want from a CBD wholesaler is a product contaminated with THC.
+- 0.0% THC: The last thing you want from a CBD wholesaler is a product contaminated with THC.
 Not only is it likely illegal in your state, but it’s false and misleading for consumers who want the benefits of CBD without the psychoactive effects of THC.
 This is especially concerning considering CBD products are being used by children.
 Ultimately, this would reflect poorly on your own business and could lose you loyal customers.

 It’s not always easy to tell if what you’re ordering is a quality product, and there are bad companies out there who know the right things to say.
 That’s why, if any of the above points are missing, it’s almost certain that a supplier isn’t reliable.